 The Sacre Coeur has remained the subject of controversy.
 Many call it the white elephant of Paris and consider it nothing more than an eyesore.
 But, located on top of Montmartre, the marble white cathedral offers one of the best views of Paris.
-It's also, as we mentioned, one of the highest viewpoints in the city.
+It's also, as we mentioned, one of the highest points in the city.

 Surprisingly, the white stone used to build Sacre Coeur has an amazing self-cleaning property.